Performance scripts

 • selenium.driver - The instantiated version of the WebDriver driving the current version of the browser

 • command provides API to interact with the browser.
-It’s a wrapper around the selenium client Full documentation here
+It’s a wrapper around the selenium client Full documentation is available here

 Below is an example of a test that visits the BBC homepage and clicks on a link.